Our website uses cookies for statistical purposes.

 Netherlands Digital Nomad Visa

-A digital nomad is a professional who is able to work in various locations, as per his or her own choice.
+A digital nomad is a professional who can work in various locations, as per his or her own choice.
 This high level of flexibility, and the fact that the type of work one is engaged in is not dependent on a fixed business location, allows the individual to move from one city to another.

 Amsterdam is a popular choice for digital nomads, given its openness towards foreign nationals, lifestyle and quality of life, and, equally important, its proximity to other European capital cities.